 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Areas of counselling I deal with

-I am able to see clients in Streatham and Clapham, south-west London, or online.
+I am able to see clients in Clapham Junction, south-west London, or online.

 Please note, during this period of uncertainty surrounding the Coronavirus, and following government advice, I will be seeing all clients online.